 I was lucky enough to attend the BTO bird camp in 2017 and 2018.
 This experience allowed me to access a whole new online community of like-minded people, many of whom I am still in contact with.
 This inspired me to start a blog and a twitter account which I now use to document and share my wildlife experiences with others.
 I am also a keen wildlife photographer and have been shortlisted for the British Wildlife Photographer of the Year (2018) and Bird Photographer of the Year (2019).
 I use my photographs along with my twitter platform to describe my experience with the natural world.

 I am enthusiastic about making a difference, whether that’s by volunteering at the BTO stand at Birdfair or by getting involved in practical conservation.
-I volunteer at my local reserve College Lake where I participate in their youth work party and am also a stock watcher.
+I have volunteered at College Lake both in the work party and at the visitor centre.
 These volunteering experiences have fueled my interest in a career in conservation in the future.